loda-lang/loda-programs/programs/oeis/list0.md

 * [A033287](http://oeis.org/A033287) ([L03 program](033/A033287.asm)): First differences of A033286.
 * [A033292](http://oeis.org/A033292) ([L11 program](033/A033292.asm)): A Connell-like sequence: take 1 number = 1 (mod Q), 2 numbers = 2 (mod Q), 3 numbers = 3 (mod Q), etc., where Q = 3.
 * [A033293](http://oeis.org/A033293) ([L23 program](033/A033293.asm)): A Connell-like sequence: take 1 number = 1 (mod Q), 2 numbers = 2 (mod Q), 3 numbers = 3 (mod Q), etc., where Q = 8.
+* [A033297](http://oeis.org/A033297) ([L17 program](033/A033297.asm)): Number of ordered rooted trees with n edges such that the rightmost leaf of each subtree is at even level.
+Equivalently, number of Dyck paths of semilength n with no return descents of odd length.
 * [A033303](http://oeis.org/A033303) ([L13 program](033/A033303.asm)): Expansion of (1 + x)/(1 - 2*x - x^2 + x^3).
 * [A033322](http://oeis.org/A033322) ([L02 program](033/A033322.asm)): [ 2/n ].
 * [A033324](http://oeis.org/A033324) ([L03 program](033/A033324.asm)): [ 4/n ].